TauConsortium/redlat-genetics/Quality-Control/README.md

 The script generates several intermediate files and graphs of the QC process.
 The final output is a quality controled dataset which is determined based on specific criteria defined in the R script.

 ## Script Components
-- vcf_concordance_analysis.sh: The main script that runs the workflow.
+- quality_control.rmd: The main script that runs the workflow.
 - data_preprocessing.sh: A script to rename samples, recode variants according to the reference genome, assign IDs to all variable in bim file and normalize INDELs. (requires plink2 in addition to previous software)